mrchristine/db-migration/README.md

   --clusters            Import all the cluster configs for the environment --jobs                Import all job configurations to the environment.
   --metastore           Import the metastore to the workspace.
+  --cluster-name CLUSTER_NAME
+                        Cluster name to import the metastore to a specific cluster.
+Cluster will be started.
   --skip-failed         Skip retries for any failed exports.
   --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials